DHMC-EDIT/EDIT_AI_virtual_conference/about.md

     <div class="p-6 shadow-lg rounded-lg bg-white text-grey-700">
       <h2 class="font-semibold text-3xl mb-5">Featured Projects</h2>
       <p>
-        Our Master's students have put together some absolutely incredible projects that we are excited to share program faculty.
+        Our EDIT ML interns have put together some absolutely incredible projects that we are excited to share program faculty and the broader clinical community at Dartmouth Health.
       </p>
       <hr class="my-6 border-gray-300" />
       <p>